ddastoli/Python-Testing/README.md

 ### Webex-bot:
 Sends a message to webex room.
+As pre requisite, create the bot following the steps below Create a Bot

+### Webex-bot-from-topic:
-As pre requisite, create the bot following the steps here:
+Sends messages to webex room from kafka topic subscription.
+As pre requisite, create the bot following the steps below Create a Bot.
-- Create a new Webex Space

 ## Create a Bot
 - Go to: https://developer.webex.com/my-apps